meteor/meteor/CONTRIBUTING.md

  and email address so we can credit you.

  * You can submit PRs that are not ready yet, submit them as Draft on GitHub and explain what is left and also if you need help.

-#### Keeping PRs up-to-date

-We should add new labels when the stage is evolving.
-This is specially important on PRs.

-##### Stages
-_[Stage:Confirmed, Stage:In discussion, Stage:Ready, Stage:Needs reproduction, Stage:In development, Stage:Pending tests, Stage:Waiting feedback]_

-- `Confirmed`: We want to fix or implement it
-- `Ready`: We've decided how to solve or implement it
-- `In discussion`: We are still discussing how to solve or implement it
-- `Needs reproduction`: We can't reproduce so it's blocked
-- `In development`: We are already working on it
-- `Pending tests`: Tests are not passing, stuck or we need new tests
-- `Waiting feedback`: It's implemented but we need feedback that it is working as expected